 4. With our LUA script now written we can finally test to see if it is working successfully with Telegram.
-To do this we need to simply run the following two commands on our Raspberry Pi.
-These commands will launch Telegram CLI and send it out script to utilize.
+To do this, we need to run the following two commands on our Raspberry Pi.
+These commands will launch Telegram CLI and set up the script to utilize.

 cd ~/tg bin/telegram-cli -k tg-server.pub -W -s actions.lua

-Over the next section we will be diving into this concept even further, this time showing how you can use the LUA script to run a outside batch script that will take a photo and send it over Telegram to the receiver.
+Over the next section, we will be diving into this concept even further, this time showing how you can use the LUA script to run an external batch script that will take a photo and send it over Telegram to the receiver.

 Automatically sending photos through Telegram

-1. To proceed with this section of the tutorial you will need to of installed and setup the Raspberry Pi camera as we will be using that to automatically take photos and send them when a message is received by our LUA script.
+1. To proceed with this section of the tutorial, you will need to of installed and set up the Raspberry Pi camera as we will be using that to automatically take photos and send them when our LUA script receives a message.

-To get started we will make a directory where we will temporary store the images we take and the bash script we will need to write for our LUA script to call.
+To get started we will make a directory where we will temporarily store the images we take and the bash script we will need to write for our LUA script to call.